 Moving to a different system is an expensive proposition, and thus is not something that is done frequently or on a whim.
-Camera bodies are costly, as are lenses, which are generally not compatible with other brands (adapters are sometimes available, but can be cumbersome to use).
+Pro-level camera bodies are costly, as are lenses, which are generally not compatible with other brands (adapters are available for certain combinations, but can be cumbersome to use and can reduce the usability of features).
 The switch to Sony is the third time I have made such a move in my 14+ year wedding photography career.

 For my first 4-5 years as a wedding photographer, I shot with Canon equipment.
-At the time, Canon and Nikon were pretty much the only options, and Canon was so far ahead of Nikon in low-light shooting capability that it was really a no-brainer.
-However, this changed with Nikon’s introduction of the D3, and later the even better D3s, which had leapfrogged Canon's offerings at the time in terms of low-light ability.
+At the time, Canon and Nikon were pretty much the only options, and Canon was so far ahead of Nikon in high ISO shooting capability that it was really a no-brainer.
+However, this changed with Nikon’s introduction of the D3, and later the even better D3s, which had leapfrogged Canon's offerings at the time in terms of noise level at high ISO.

 I happily shot with Nikon gear for the next 9 years, though during this time I still kept an eye on industry developments.
-As Canon and Nikon jockeyed for position in terms of features and capabilities, staying mostly neck-and-neck over the years, a different option began to emerge: the mirrorless cameras of Sony and Fuji.
+As Canon and Nikon jockeyed for position in terms of features and capabilities, staying mostly neck-and-neck over the years, a different option began to emerge: mirrorless cameras, primarily from Sony and Fuji.

 This new technology looked promising, though lens selection was initially a bit sparse, and the low-light focus ability of the cameras was not quite to the level where it needed to be.
-Additionally, the camera bodies lacked what is a crucial image security feature for me, the ability to shoot to two memory cards at once.
+Additionally, most of these camera bodies lacked what is a crucial image security feature for me, the ability to shoot to two memory cards simultaneously.

 What’s so Great About Sony Mirrorless Cameras for Weddings?